glados-mcspud/bibliography/README.md

 ---

-## Installation (Not currently recommended, though data being actively used by the author _is_ provided in its entirety and transparently)
+## Installation (Not currently recommended, though data being actively used by the author _is_ provided in its entirety and thereby transparently)

 1. **Clone the Repository:**